 Is Modern Medicine Using an Incorrect Symbol?

-Though the caduceus and medicine are widely associated, the association is incorrect.
+Though the caduceus symbol and medicine are widely associated, the association is incorrect.
 Here’s why.

 Historically, Hermes and the caduceus didn’t have much to do with health or medicine.
 So why did the caduceus become the emblem of the medical profession?
 Most likely, it is a case of mistaken identity with a more fitting symbol, the Rod of Asclepius.

 Since Hermes was considered the messenger for the gods, it inspired printers to use this symbol to represent the printing industry.
-Later, in 1902, a US Army officer mistook the caduceus symbol printed on one of the medical texts as a reference to medical practice and proposed the symbol to represent the Army Medical Corps.
-Though it was a mistake, the widespread use of the caduceus symbol in the US military medicine gave birth to the present-day misinterpretation.
+Later, in 1902, a US Army officer mistook the caduceus symbol printed on one of the medical texts as a reference to medical practice and proposed the medical symbol of snake to represent the Army Medical Corps.
+Though it was a mistake, the widespread use of the caduceus symbol in the US military medicine gave birth to the present-day misinterpretation of medical caduceus.

 Who Uses the Caduceus Symbol?